The Psychology of Resentment: 5 Reasons It Sticks Around (and How to Release It)

 The problem with resentment is that it quickly becomes a loop.
 Psychology and neuroscience explain why it’s so hard to release:

 2. Illusion of power.
 Resentment can feel like power: “If I let go, they get away with it.”
-Holding on can feel safer than releasing.
+Holding on can feel safer than releasing but this is an illusion.

 3. Dopamine loop.
 Replaying resentment lights up reward circuits.
-We get a small dopamine hit from imagining justice—which, paired with negativity bias, makes resentment addictive.
+We get a small dopamine hit from imagining sticking it to the other person—which, paired with negativity bias, makes resentment addictive!

-The deeper question isn’t just “Who’s right?” but: What core belief sits at the heart of the resentment?
+The deeper question is: What core belief sits at the heart of the resentment?

 I often use a metaphor with my clients: imagine the self as a building, and your beliefs as the windows.